OptimChain/Main/_posts/Van_Instructions.md

 **Wifi**:

 1. The wifi is located in the pouch below the table.
 Wifi password is as follows:
         UserName:
         Password:

- To check coverage, use:
+2. To check coverage, use the following app:

 **Max Fan**

 The Max Fan remote is located here near the bed:

 * For any questions and assistance, feel free to text me at 7347306569 or within the outdoorsy app.
 * Additionally, if you run into trouble and need trouble shooting, let's setup a google meet at cloud@optimchain.org.